-Dr. Billi Bromer is an Associate Professor of Education at Brenau University
+Dr. Billi Bromer is a Professor of Education at Brenau University

 Digital badges are an element of gamification that you may consider including in an online course.
 Incorporating gamification doesn’t mean diminishing the content in any way or turning your course into something non-academic.
 Gamification is accomplished by adding elements of game playing to a course.
 In other words, it’s a tool for motivating and engaging students.
 We know that students find motivation through grades and there is nothing wrong with that.
 However, students also enjoy knowing more or being able to do something they couldn’t before.
 Think about playing chess.
 How do you feel when you can pull off a new move successfully or beat an opponent who’s been giving you trouble?